MAILEX: Email Event and Argument Extraction: Dataset Details

+\newparagraph{Event Types and Argument Roles Distribution.} In Table \ref{tab:event_arg_dist}, we present the distribution of event types and argument roles in \dataset.
+We observe that events related to deliver acts are more frequent than others and argument roles such as Members, Descriptions, and IdString are more frequent than Date and Time.

-In Figure \ref{Fig:enron_table}, we present an example table from \dataset.
+\newparagraph{Tabular Data in Email Text.} As mentioned in Section~\ref{subsec:data_analysis}, \dataset could contains emails which have non-sequential sentence structure such as Tables.
+Figure \ref{Fig:enron_table}, we present an example table from \dataset.
 For the sake of simplicity, we asked annotators to mark the headers of the table as the description of the table (Data IdString) if no better description has been specified in the email.
 The rest of the rows were instructed to be marked as actual data instances (Data Values).
 In our example, it means to mark the header ``\texttt{Contract~~~Shippers~~~Contract Date}'' as Data IdString and the remaining rows from ``\texttt{107018\dots Nov 1 2001}'' as Data Value.
 One could also use the row and column values to mark more complicated data instances (such as mapping each value in \textit{Contract} column with each value in \textit{Shippers} column and then with the values in \textit{Contract Date} column).
 Modeling tables in such as way presents more informative data to the end user while complicating the task formulation by introducing a non-sequential structure.
 We leave this exploration to the future.